-Container Service for Kubernetes (ACK) enables centralized management of nodes in a node pool.
-For example, you can centrally manage the labels and taints that are attached to nodes in a node pool.
-This topic describes how to create a pool of nodes that runs Windows in the ACK console.
+You can use a node pool to manage multiple nodes in a Container Service for Kubernetes (ACK) cluster as a group.
+For example, you can centrally manage the labels and taints of the nodes in a node pool.
+This topic describes how to create Windows nodes by using the node pool feature of ACK.

-- By default, you can deploy up to 100 nodes in each cluster.
-To increase the quota, click Submit a ticket to submit a ticket.
+- By default, you can deploy up to 100 nodes in an ACK cluster.
+To increase the quota, Submit a ticket.

-- Before you add an existing ECS instance that is deployed in a Virtual Private Cloud (VPC) network, make sure that an elastic IP address is assigned to the ECS instance, or a Network Address Translation (NAT) gateway is created in the same VPC network for the ECS instance.
-In addition, you must make sure that the node has access to the Internet.
+Before you add an existing Elastic Compute Service (ECS) instance that is deployed in a virtual private cloud (VPC), make sure that an elastic IP address (EIP) is associated with the ECS instance, or a NAT gateway is created for the VPC.
+In addition, you must make sure that the node can access the Internet.
 Otherwise, you may fail to add the ECS instance.

 - Log on to the ACK console.